 What can I expect at Wake The Tiger?

 Wake The Tiger comes from the artistic team behind the ground-breaking festival Boomtown Fair.
 It lets attendees explore a multi-layered labyrinth of creative interactive environments, fantastical wonders and daring new experiences at the site in St Phillips.

 Visitors must step through the secret portal into the amazing parallel world of Meridia.
 A multi-layered maze of immersive environments, secret passageways, hidden forests, temples, ice caves and mesmerising wonders.
 Through the portal, visitors will enter an old abandoned factory once inhabited by a mysterious community of adventurers staging wild experiments.

 From the underground networks of the Mycelium Room at the factory’s core to the intergalactic explorations that await near the end of the journey, a world of intrigue and inspiration awaits.
 Guests will travel through illuminated singing ice, underwater worlds, mechanical chambers and elder forests in search of the secrets of the Lost Meridians.

 Wake The Tiger encourages visitors of all ages to leave no corner unturned, as they discover the stories and secrets of the four great Guilds in Meridia, and how they uncover the answers to their world’s greatest problems.
 The voyage through the parallel world is anticipated to last around an hour.
-Following the experience, guests will have the opportunity to enjoy food and drink in the Amazement Park’s café.
+Following the experience, guests can enjoy food and drink in the Amazement Park’s café.